Jmpp2909/Jonh09s-AklizArticles/SampleArticle/main.md

 Playing modded solo is fun, but multiplayer?
 That's where the magic happens.
 There's something special about building a massive automated factory with friends, dividing tasks, and watching your collective base grow from a dirt hut to a sprawling industrial complex, be it underground, on the surface... or even on a space station.

 Modern modded servers have gotten incredibly sophisticated.
 Performance optimization tools like **Spark** and **Observable** let server admins track down lag sources and keep things running smooth even with 20+ players online.
-Mods like **FTB Chunks** let you claim and protect your builds, while **FTB Teams** makes collaboration seamless, you can share resources and grant base access to other people  , while still having the protection of **FTB Chunks**.
+Mods like **FTB Chunks** let you claim and protect your builds, while **FTB Teams** makes collaboration seamless, you can share resources and grant base access to other people, while still having the protection of **FTB Chunks**.

 ![Aerial view of a base made by multiple people](images/friends.png)